 Search the House and the Neighborhood

-Start with a thorough search of your home and grounds, checking closets, boxes, under beds, washing machines, garages, sheds, hedges, etc. Next, search the neighborhood calling your cat.
+Start with a thorough search of your home, checking closets, under beds, garages, sheds, hedges, etc. Next, search the neighborhood calling your cat.
 If you have recently adopted your cat, check to see if she has returned to her previous home.

 Look for Your Pet ASAP

-When a dog or other pet is lost from the home, the owner is most likely to find the pet during the first few hours following the disappearance.
+When a dog is lost from the home, the owner is most likely to find the pet during the first hours following the disappearance.
 Owners should set out to search for their pet immediately, beginning with a thorough search in and around the home.
-Indoor pets in particular are apt to be frightened, so it’s not uncommon to find the missing dog or cat very close to the home.
+Indoor pets, in particular, are frightened, so it’s not uncommon to find the missing dog very close to the home.

 Canvas the Neighborhood.
 Go door to door with photos of your dog or cat and ask neighbors to check their garages and sheds.
 Put your “lost pet” poster through mail slots at houses where no one is home.
-Talk to delivery people who do regular rounds, such as postmen and newspaper carriers, and ask them to keep an eye out.
+Talk to delivery people who do regular rounds and ask them to keep an eye out.

-Inform local veterinarians, animal shelter personnel, and animal welfare groups and provide pictures of your dog so that staff will recognize her if someone turns her in.
+Inform local veterinarians, animal shelter personnel, and animal welfare groups.
+Provide pictures of your dog so that staff will recognize her if someone turns her in.

-If the pet is not found in the home or yard, conduct a systematic search by traveling in concentric rings around the location where the pet was last seen.
+If the pet is not found in the home, travel in concentric rings around the location where the pet was last seen.
 Bring along another household pet, and a noisemaker that’s familiar to the lost pet.
 A lost dog may very well come running at the sound of their favorite squeaky toy or the shake of a treat canister.

 Pet owners should also search for their pet late at night.
-The quiet of the late night and early morning hours makes it easier for owners to hear their pet, and likewise, the pet is more likely to hear the owner’s calls.
+The quiet of the late night and early morning hours makes it easier for owners to hear their pet.
+Likewise, the pet is more likely to hear the owner’s calls.

 Poster the Neighborhood

-If a pet is not discovered during the initial search, pet owners should make up between 500 and 1,000 “Missing Cat” or “Lost Dog” posters, with very specific information about size, markings, breed, notable personality quirks, call name, the place that the pet was last seen, date of disappearance, and your contact information and address.
+If a pet is not discovered during the initial search, pet owners should make up between 500 and 1,000 “Lost Dog” posters.
+With very specific information about size, breed, call name, the place that the pet was last seen, date of disappearance, and your contact information and address.
 A reward can also serve as an additional incentive for citizens to contact you with information on a missing pet.